sreerekhareddy/Assignment1/README.md

 Hi,

-I am have done my first assignment. i have completed following tasks.
+I am have done my first assignment. i have completed following tasks ad i have attached the docx file in this url.

 1)Create 3 users
 2)create one group